 Element:

 Any electrical device with terminals that may be connected to other electrical devices such as a generator, transformer, circuit breaker, bus section, or transmission line.
-An element may be comprised of one or more components.
+An Element may be comprised of one or more components.

 The SDT is recommending changes to the Glossary definition to align with the ROP.
 Specifically, the SDT is proposing to capitalize the term “Element” because it is a defined term in the Glossary and its usage in this definition narrative is intended to have the meaning of the defined term.